raphael-group/chisel/README.md

 4. A **VCF file with phased germline SNPs** present in the matched-normal sample.
 CHISEL only requires a VCF with the phase `0|1` or `1|0` within the record of heterozygous phased SNPs and any reference-based phasing method can be used.
 Here, we recommend a very easy two step procedure: (1) use BCFtools to call germline SNPs from the matched-normal sample (as described [here](http://samtools.github.io/bcftools/howtos/variant-calling.html)); (2) use Eagle2 through the [Michigan Imputation Server](https://imputationserver.sph.umich.edu/index.html#!pages/home) to phase germline SNPs with respect to the reference panel HRC.
 Alternatively, Eagle2 can be used [locally](https://data.broadinstitute.org/alkesgroup/Eagle/), and other methods as [SHAPEIT](http://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html) or other panels as 1000 Genomes Phase 3 can be applied, too.
 Note that HRC currently supports only reference `hg19`, therefore user can use [LiftoverVcf from Picard tools](http://broadinstitute.github.io/picard/) or similar methods to convert genomic coordinates to the required `hg19` build, when a different reference genome has been used to align sequencing reads.
 Note that phased germline SNPs can be also provided in `POS` format, i.e. tab-separated dataframe with field `CHROMOSOME  POSITION  PHASE` where phase is either `0|1` or `1|0`.

+<a name="requirements"></a>
 ### System requirements
-<a name="requirements"></a>

 CHISEL is highly parallelized in order to make efficient the extensive computations needed for counting sequencing reads from BAM files, often splitting independent computations to parallel processes.
 We recommend executing CHISEL on multi-processing computing machines.
-Note that CHISEL automatically uses the maximum number of available cores, however this can be controlled with option `-j` of every command.
-The minimum system requirements for running the available demos or running every CHISEL command from partial results currently are:
+The minimum system requirements that we have tested for running the demos or running every CHISEL command after BAM file processing are:
-- CPU with >2 virtual cores
+- CPU with at least 2 virtual cores
-- At least 4GB of RAM
+- 4GB of RAM

-However, when the complete CHISEL pipeline is applied to huge BAM files (>200GB) for millions of germline SNPs across thousands of single cells, CHISEL requirements are limited by the existing requirements of SAMtools and BCFtools, requiring higher amounts of RAM (e.g. >100GB of RAM) and a higher number of parallel cores (e.g. >12 cores).
+However, when the complete CHISEL pipeline is applied to huge BAM files (>200GB) for millions of germline SNPs across thousands of single cells, CHISEL requirements are limited by the existing requirements of SAMtools and BCFtools.
+We recommend a machine with larger RAM (>100GB of RAM) and a larger number of cores (e.g. >10 cores).
 In general, the higher the number of cores is with a sufficient amount of RAM,  the faster the execution will be.

+<a name="commands"></a>
 ### CHISEL Commands
-<a name="commands"></a>

 CHISEL offers different commands to run either the entire pipeline with all the steps or only some specific steps.
 In particular, the latter commands are useful when user wants to re-run some specific steps by varying some of the default parameters or for quality control (see below).
 Every command can be run directly when CHISEL has been correctly installed.